daysthegreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Ex 9: chmod 753 hello Script set permission so owner has all permissions, group has read & execute permission, others have write and execute permissions

-Ex 10: chmod --reference=olleh hello Script the mode of file hello the same as file olleh's mode
+Ex 10: chmod --reference=olleh hello Script that sets the mode of file hello the same as file olleh's mode

 Ex 11: chmod -R +X .
 Script adds execute permission to all subdirectories of thecurrent directory for everyone.
 Regular files remain unchanged

 Ex 12: mkdir -m 751 my_dir Script creates a directory called my_dir with permissions 751 in the working directory.
 User has read, write, execute permissions.
 Groups has read & execute permissions & others have have only execute permission

 Ex 13: chgrp school hello Script changes group owner to school for file hello

+Ex 14: chown vincent:staff * Script changes owner to vincent and the group owner to school for all files and directories in the working directory

+Ex 15:

+Ex 16:

+Ex 17: